xssnick/tonutils-storage/README.md

 * List bags: `list`
 * Display help: `help`

-On the first start you will see something like `Using port checker tonutils.com at 31.172.68.159`.
+At the first start you will see something like `Using port checker tonutils.com at 31.172.68.159`.
-Storage will try to resolve your external ip address, in case if it fails, to seed bags you will need to manually specify it in config.json inside db folder.
+Storage will try to resolve your external ip address.
+In case if it fails, to seed bags you will need to manually specify ip in config.json inside db folder  .

 ### Minimum requirements